 When world-class sprinter Usain Bolt breaks the tape at the finish line, he raises his arms in a ‘V’ for victory.
+Roger Federer also celebrates each victory with a "V" by lifting his arms.
+In fact, victory in sports across the globe is most often celebrated with a human exclamation point: arms in the air.

 Tennis icon, Roger Federer, also lifted him arms in ‘V’ for victory following each of his 20 grand slam titles.